AI-READI/high-level-dataset-structure/CONTRIBUTING.md

 ### Your First Contribution

 You can also fork the repository and submit a pull request with your contributions (bug fixes, enhancements, suggestions, etc.).
-Make your suggestions on the main folder of the main branch if making suggestions on the last released version of the BCDS or on the main folder of the staging branch if making suggestions on the lastest draft version (suggested).
+Make your suggestions on the main folder of the main branch if making suggestions on the last released version of the CDS or on the main folder of the staging branch if making suggestions on the lastest draft version (suggested).